Aberdaron: Geography

 The coast around Aberdaron has been the scene of many shipwrecks.
-In 1822, the Bardsey Island lighthouse tender was wrecked, with the loss of six lives; and in 1752, the schooner John the Baptist, carrying a cargo of oats from Wexford to Liverpool, was wrecked on the beach at Aberdaron.
+In 1822, the Bardsey Island lighthouse tender was wrecked, with the loss of six lives; in 1752, the schooner John the Baptist, carrying a cargo of oats from Wexford to Liverpool, was wrecked on the beach at Aberdaron.
 The sailing ship Newry, with 400 passengers bound from Warrenpoint to Québec, was wrecked at Porth Orion in 1880.
 The crew abandoned the passengers, leaving just the captain, ship's mate and one sailor, assisted by three local men, to lead 375 men, women and children to safety.
-A great storm swept the country on 26 October 1859 and many ships were lost: nine were wrecked at Porthor, seven of them with complete loss of life.
+A great storm swept the country on 26 October 1859 and many ships were lost; nine were wrecked at Porthor, seven of them with complete loss of life.
 On the south coast, vessels were often driven ashore at Porth Neigwl by a combination of south westerly gales and treacherous offshore currents.
-The Transit was lost in 1839, the Arfestone the following year, and the Henry Catherine in 1866.
-The bay earned its English title, "Hell's Mouth", from its reputation for wrecks during the days of the sailing ship.
+The Transit was lost in 1839, the Arfestone in the following year and the Henry Catherine in 1866.
+The bay earned its English title, Hell's Mouth, from its reputation for wrecks during the days of the sailing ship.

 Aberdaron is noted for low levels of air pollution.
-The Gwynedd State of the Environment Report in 2004 found levels of sulfur dioxide, nitrogen dioxide and carbon monoxide very low, and particulates to be low.
+The Gwynedd State of the Environment Report in 2004 found levels of sulphur dioxide, nitrogen dioxide and carbon monoxide to be very low, with particulates to be low.
 It is one of the few sites in the United Kingdom for golden hair lichen, a striking bright orange lichen that is very sensitive to air pollution.
 The climate is relatively mild and, because of the Gulf Stream, frosts are rare in winter.